gustybear/website_academic/content/authors/samson-aggelopoulos/_index.md

   link = "mailto:saggelop@hawaii.edu"
 +++

 I am currently an undergraduate student studying Electrical Engineering here at the University of Hawaiʻi at Mānoa.
-Much of my interest revolves around Antenna and Microwave theory in Wireless Networks and Security.
+Much of my interest revolves around Antenna and Microwave theory for Wireless Networks and Security.
 My work also includes Image Processing for Unmanned Aerial Systems.